Government commits to support expansion of green energy sector

 “The country must also wean itself from open defecation, and desist from the practice of including solid waste to faecal sludge,” she advised.

-She indicated that her ministry was consciously sensitizing Ghanaians on the need to bury organic materials for compost and ensure that inorganic materials were transported to transfer stations and facilities such as ACARP.
+She indicated that her ministry was consciously sensitising Ghanaians on the need to bury organic materials for compost and ensure that inorganic materials were transported to transfer stations and facilities such as ACARP.

 Mr Tuwor, thanked Madam Dapaah and her team for the visit.